maarten-pennings/howto/c64mempart/readme.md

 What are all these pointers?
 The diagram below shows the C64 memory map with focus on BASIC.
 The gray parts (zero page, stack, OS data, screen buffer, BASIC, I/O and Kernal) are ignored;
-we look at the colored parts.
+we look at the colored (blue, orange, green) parts.

 ![C64 memory map with focus on BASIC](basicmemorymap.drawio.png)

-By default, a BASIC program starts at $0800.
-With a zero byte, which _must_ be there (or even `NEW` won't work).
+By default, a BASIC program starts at $0800, with a zero byte, which _must_ be there (or even `NEW` won't work).
 Then comes the BASIC program "text" (the entered lines).
 Program text starts at a location known as `TXTTAB` ($0801) and grows pushing up `VARTAB`.
 The image below shows a simple example (of a two-line program `10 A$="ABC"`/`20 B=0`) in more detail.